Welcome to Bigger Skies Mental Health

 Medication is not always necessary.
 We work collaboratively to determine the best approach based on your symptoms and preferences.
 Some patients benefit from therapy alone, while others find that a combination of medication and therapy provides optimal relief.

 EMDR (Eye Movement Desensitization and Reprocessing) is often associated with trauma treatment, but its benefits extend far beyond that.
 While it's highly effective for addressing past traumatic experiences, EMDR can also be used to help with a wide range of emotional and mental health challenges.
-It has been shown to reduce anxiety, depression, and stress, while enhancing overall emotional processing and resilience.
+It has been shown to reduce anxiety, depression, phobias, OCD symptoms when used with ERP, and stress, while enhancing overall emotional processing and resilience.

 By helping individuals reframe unhelpful beliefs and thought patterns, EMDR can promote healing from issues like low self-esteem, relationship struggles, and performance anxiety.
 It’s a versatile and powerful therapeutic tool for anyone looking to break free from limiting beliefs, negative emotions, or unhelpful behaviors, regardless of their specific struggles.